Myrtaceae: Diversity

 Recent estimates suggest the Myrtaceae include about 5,950 species in about 132 genera.
 The family has a wide distribution in tropical and warm-temperate regions of the world, and is common in many of the world's biodiversity hotspots.
 Genera with capsular fruits such as Eucalyptus, Corymbia, Angophora, Leptospermum, and Melaleuca are absent from the Americas, apart from Metrosideros in Chile and Argentina.
 Genera with fleshy fruits have their greatest concentrations in eastern Australia and Malesia (the Australasian realm) and the Neotropics.
 Eucalyptus is a dominant, nearly ubiquitous genus in the more mesic parts of Australia and extends north sporadically to the Philippines.
 Eucalyptus regnans is the tallest flowering plant in the world.
 Other important Australian genera are Callistemon (bottlebrushes), Syzygium, and Melaleuca (paperbarks).
 Species of the genus Osbornia, native to Australasia, are mangroves.
 Eugenia, Myrcia, and Calyptranthes are among the larger genera in the neotropics.

 Historically, the Myrtaceae were divided into two subfamilies.
 Subfamily Myrtoideae (about 75 genera) was recognized as having fleshy fruits and opposite, entire leaves.
 Most genera in this subfamily have one of three easily recognized types of embryos.
 The genera of Myrtoideae can be very difficult to distinguish in the absence of mature fruits.
 Myrtoideae are found worldwide in subtropical and tropical regions, with centers of diversity in the Neotropics, northeastern Australia, and Malesia.
 In contrast, subfamily Leptospermoideae (about 80 genera) was recognized as having dry, dehiscent fruits (capsules) and leaves arranged spirally or alternate.
 The Leptospermoideae are found mostly in Australasia, with a centre of diversity in Australia.
-Many genera in Western Australia have greatly reduced leaves and flowers typical of more xeric habitats.
+Many genera in Western Australia have greatly reduced leaves and flowers typical of dryer habitats.